Compendium of Population Health Indicators

-We are currently running a consultation to gather feedback on planned changes to all the Compendium indicators, covering archiving, signposting and changing the suppression method.
+The consultation to gather feedback on planned changes to all the Compendium indicators, covering archiving, signposting and changing the suppression method has now closed.

-If you wish to take part in the survey, you can access it by copying the following link into your browser: https://nhs-digital.citizenspace.com/comms-iau/compendium-update/
+If you wish to see the results of the consultation, you can access it by copying the following link into your browser: https://nhs-digital.citizenspace.com/comms-iau/compendium-update/

 The Compendium covers a wide range of indicators: